peterstace/dauntless/README.md

   what they're entering past the end of the screen if they're entering something long.

-### Technical Debt

-* Add assertions back in for main data structure.

-* Stdin reading routing in collect.go could use a lot of improvement.

 ### Known Bugs

 * Bisect past EOF is fatal.
 Noticed that the last line in the file was partial,